deepaksamuel/ehep-2023/README.md

 You must source thisroot.sh every time you open a new terminal.
 In case you intend to use ROOT frequently, this may be inconvenient.
 You should instead add this line to your bash.rc file.

 ### Running a ROOT Jupyter notebook:
-First make sure that the thisroo.sh script is sourced and execute the following command from the terminal:
+First make sure that the ```thisroot.sh``` script is sourced and execute the following command from the terminal:

       root --notebook --no-browser